 Not only is picking up litter a great community service, it is decent exercise as well.
 Take a before and after photo of the area you policed and post it on your social media.
-Perhaps you will inspire someone else to make a spot near them litter free.
-And if they inspire someone to do the same, eventually you will live in a town free of litter.
+Perhaps you will inspire someone else to make a spot near them litter-free.
+And if they inspire someone to do the same, eventually you could live in a town free of litter.

 11. Take a Scenic Drive